melver/llvm-project/llvm/docs/LangRef.rst

     if the attributed function is called during invocation of a function attributed with ``sanitize_realtime``.
     This attribute is incompatible with the ``sanitize_realtime`` attribute.
+``sanitize_alloc_partition``
+    This attributes indicates that allocation-partition hints instrumentation is enabled for this function.
 ``speculative_load_hardening``
     This attribute indicates that
     `Speculative Load Hardening <https://llvm.org/docs/SpeculativeLoadHardening.html>`_